Building a Data-Informed Marketing Strategy from the Ground Up

 Overview

-To bring focus and intention to graduate recruitment marketing, I developed and led an annual strategic marketing plan designed to replace reactive execution with data-informed decision making.
+To bring focus and intention to marketing, I developed and led an annual strategic marketing plan designed to replace reactive execution with data-informed decision-making.

 THE PROBLEM